Ann-Kathrin Schalkamp

 Master's Thesis at Neuronal Intelligence lab

 During my time at the Neural Intelligence Lab, supervised by Fabian Sinz, I completed my master's thesis.
 The objective was to model the trajectories of cognitive and motor aging in healthy elderly individuals.
 By examining the influence of risk factors from various domains (genetics, lifestyle, tissue samples, demographics) on these trajectories, we aimed to establish general health guidelines and enable earlier diagnosis of pathological aging.
 I utilized advanced Bayesian reduced rank regression modeling to analyze longitudinal data from healthy elderly individuals with and without prodromal markers.
-Preprint
+Publication

 Internship at Neuroscience of Motivation, Action, and Desire Laboratory